 Mechanism of mHealth in c-section reduction

 Finally, we present evidence that sheds light on the mechanism underlying how mHealth reduces c-section rates.
 The drivers of c-section use can be categorized as medical necessity or misconceptions.
 Our main analyses do not support an understanding of which one of these drivers was affected by mHealth; we conduct further analyses to address this question.
-During our follow up survey, c-section users were asked about the reason they elected for the procedure.
-348 out of the 412 new mothers answered this question.
-Among them, an overwhelming majority, 344 (98.8%) were because of medical reasons, 3 (0.9%) were afraid of pain and 1 (0.3%) chose c- section out of preference.
-These data indicate that medical necessity alone is the motivation for c-section use is captured in our respondents.
+During our follow up survey, women who elected a c-section were asked about their reasons for doing so.
+Of the 412 new mothers, 348 answered this question.
+Of those who answered, an overwhelming majority, 344 (98.8%) replied that they chose a c-section because of medical reasons, 3 (0.9%) were afraid of pain, and 1 (0.3%) indicated that she chose a c- section out of preference.
+These data indicate that medical necessity alone is the respondents’ motivation for c-section use.
 In other words, misconception is not a significant reason for c-section use in this study.
-We therefore investigate the effects of our mHealth interventions on the medical conditions.
+We therefore investigate the effects of our mHealth interventions on the underlying medical conditions.

-The medical necessity for a c-section could be due to the health condition of the mother or the baby.
-One of the most common conditions is the macrosomia of the new baby (Parks and Ziel, 1978; Spellacy et al. 1985).
+The medical necessity for a c-section could be due to the health condition of the mother or of the baby.
+One of the most common conditions is macrosomia of the new baby (Parks and Ziel 1978; Spellacy et al. 1985).
 Here we report the rate of macrosomia in the four study groups.
 As presented in Figure 3, there are 23 (6.3%) macrosomia cases in the control group, 21 (6.0%) in the PD group, 20 (5.6%) in the SD group, and 20 (4.6%) in the FM group.
-Therefore, the lowest rate of macrosomia also was observed in the FM group, demonstrating the mHealth intervention contributed to the cesarean section reduction by improving the health condition.
+Since the lowest rate of macrosomia was observed in the FM group, we observe that the mHealth intervention contributed to cesarean section reduction by improving the expectant mother’s health condition.

 4.4 Husband support and power in marriage

-The significant moderating effect of husband healthy behavior indicates the importance of this source of social support for the effectiveness of mHealth in the domain of maternity.
-To delve deeper into the underlying dynamics, we examine the question: if the husband indeed plays a critical role in the effectiveness of the mobile intervention, this effect should be stronger if the wife can better leverage the husband’s support, which may happen especially if the wife plays an influential or leading role in the marriage.
+The significant moderating effect of husband healthy behavior indicates the importance of this source of social support for the effectiveness of mHealth in the maternal health domain.
+If, then, the husband indeed plays a critical role in the effectiveness of the mobile intervention, this effect should be stronger if the wife can better leverage the husband’s support, which may happen especially if the wife plays an influential or leading role in the marriage.
 We therefore characterize marital relationships in terms of the relative power of the wife and investigate the interplay with the husband’s healthy behavior.